-As we all know, wizards live slightly different lives than you or I. For one thing, there's no television.
-So that means no Great Holiday Baking Show, no Strictly Come Dancing Christmas specials, and no Food Network to watch Magic In The Kitchen With Molly Weasley.
-Instead, or wizards and witches pass the time doing hand and needle crafts!
-In the spirit of that world, we've come up with five handcrafted DIY projects that are perfect to sit and do by the fire, listening to Muggle free radio while watching your wizard children poke and prod at that odd square phone thingy your muggle cousin gave you last year with their wands trying to get it to do tricks.
+As fans all know, wizards live slightly different lives than Muggles do.
+For one thing, there's no television.
+So that means no Great British Baking Show, no Netflix holiday movies, and no Food Network to watch Magic In The Kitchen With Molly Weasley.
+Instead, wizards and witches pass the time the analog way.

-Over on Etsy, the Stitchering shop has all the supplies you need to make this wonderful artwork.
-You can either get the pattern as an instant download for $5 (that's 1 Galleon, 19 Knuts), or the full kit with all the supplies for $30 (6 Galleons, 4 Sickles, 1 Knut).
+Over on Etsy, the Stitchering shop has all the supplies you need to make this incredible artwork on your own.
+You can either get the pattern as an instant download for $5 (that's 1 Galleon, 19 Knuts) or the full kit with all the supplies for $30 (6 Galleons, 4 Sickles, 1 Knut).

-Do you have a friend who has annoyed you lately, but you still love them, even if they are trouble and do things that cost you money, like crash the only car your owned into a whomping willow?
+Do you have a friend who has annoyed you lately, but you still love them, even if they are trouble and do things that cost you money, like crashing the only car you owned into the Whomping Willow?

 If so, then this holiday season, make them a howler.
 This DIY video shows you exactly how.
 Better than a Christmas card, eh?
 Best of all, the pattern is free.
 Even Mrs. Weasley would appreciate that.

 From the very first Harry Potter movie, house scarves were all the rage in the knitting community.
-There have been tons of patterns over the years, including patterns from the original movies with the simple color block, to the later films with the thinner striping.
+Over the years, there have been tons of patterns, including patterns from the first two films with the simple color block, to the later films with the thinner striping.

-The thicker, simpler stripes are easier for the knitting beginner, and this pattern from Studio Knit even has the Hogwarts emblem ironed onto the ends, so it's our favorite.
+The thicker, more straightforward stripes are easier for the knitting beginner, and this pattern from Studio Knit even has the Hogwarts emblem ironed onto the ends, so it's our favorite.
 Best of all, the pattern is free.
-Just remember to buy the colors of your recipient's House.
-Not everyone is a Gryffindor.
+Just remember to buy the colors of your recipient's House, because not everyone is a Gryffindor.

-This is a project straight from the source: Mugglenet, the original fan site for all things Harry Potter.
-(Sorry Pottermore, they were first.)
-One of the biggest moments in a wizard's life is when they receive their first wand.
-So why not be your own Ollivander and craft wands for those who need a bit of magic in their lives?
+This one is a project straight from the source: Mugglenet, the original fansite for all things Harry Potter.
+(Sorry, Pottermore, they were first.)
+One of the most significant moments in a wizard's life is when they receive their first wand.
+Why not be an Ollivander and craft wands for those who need a bit of magic in their lives?

-This is a surprisingly simple yet fun project that is perfect for teens on up, and at the end, all you'll need is someone to duel with.
+It’s a surprisingly fun yet straightforward project that’s perfect for teens on up, and in the end, all you'll need is someone to strike up a duel.

-Did you really think a DIY list for Potter fans would skip the Weasley sweater?
-The other emblem for knitters since the very first movie, these rough hewn jumpers made with love in every magical stitch is the best way to show those in your life that you care, and they will always be a part of your family.
+Did you think a DIY list for Potter fans would skip the iconic Weasley sweater?
+The other emblem for knitters since the very first movie, these rough-hewn jumpers are made with love in every magical stitch, which is the best way to show those in your life that you care and that they will always be a part of your family.

-The definitive pattern was originally published in Canadian Living back in 2007, and it's one of the most searched Potter patterns on Ravelry to this day.
+Canadian Living published the definitive Weasley sweater pattern back in 2007, and it's one of the most-searched Potter patterns to this day on Ravelry (a social network for the “fiber arts,” really!).
 Best of all, it's free.
-Get those magical knitting needles moving!
+So, get those magical knitting needles moving!